- CiCi is a new product currently being rolled out with partners around the UK

 Assessing your skills and possible new occupations

-This will be a major development.
+This is an ongoing major development.
 We want to be able to predict the stability of existing employment, and then based on a skills assessment, suggest possible new occupations.
-This will be facilitated by the NESTA algorithm expected to be released at the end of January 2020.

 Functionality to produce transcripts of CiCi interactions

-We have had requests that users should be able to save a report on interactions which could be shared with a careers adviser or job coach, if the user wished for that.
-We are working on this functionality.
+We have had requests that users should be able to save a report on interactions which could be shared with a careers adviser or job coach, and this functionality is now available.

 Coaching can be a powerful process in supporting users in planning their future jobs and careers.
 However, Artificial Intelligence and chatbots have limited abilities in this area.
 We are looking at how we can increase motivation and support through ‘nudging’ and access to micro units of learning materials.